On the structure of higher order quantum maps: The type functions

 Now assume that $f=f_1\otimes f_2$.
 By the induction assumption, both $\Pe_{f_1}$ and $\Pe_{f_2}$ are graded posets.
 By Lemma \ref{lemma:Pf}, $\Pe_f\simeq \Pe_{f_1}\times \Pe_{f_2}$, so that $\Pe_f$ is a graded poset as well, with rank function $\rho_f(S,T)=\rho_{f_1}(S)+\rho_{f_2}(T)$ and rank $r(f)=r(f_1)+r(f_2)$.
 By Lemma \ref{lemma:Pf} (ii), we get

 This finishes the proof.

 \end{proof}

 \begin{remark} Notice that we need to assume $n$ to be known.
 Indeed, for any $m$ and $f$, $\Pe_f$ and $\Pe_{f\otimes 1_m}$ are the same, but the two type functions are different.
 In particular, the corresponding constructions of higher order objects are different.
+See also the examples in Section \ref{sec:examples}.

 \end{remark}